 - Local listings (in the major search engines)

 All five of the above factors can play a major role in improving the local traffic your site gets from search engines & Google Maps.
 So wouldn’t it be handy if somebody put together a simple introductory guide as to how it’s all done?

 Well, that’s exactly what I’ve done!
 Introducing my local SEO White Paper, free to download at your convenience.

-Learn more about SEO and the importance of keeping your online strategy up to date with our newly developed training webinars.
+Learn more about SEO and the importance of keeping your online strategy up to date with our next free event.